jamespineiro/cs320-team-a-ardvark-/documentation/README.md

 - npm run dev

 Access the App:
-- Open http://localhost:3000 in your browser.
+- Open http://localhost:3000 in your browser

 ## Example Workflow